 4. Involve your core muscles by sucking in your belly and avoid touching the ground.

 5. Hold this position for the maximum time or the recommended time.

 The resiliency to injury of one’s lower back improves, the longer one can hold the plank for.
 This exercise will also help your abs look better as fat is burned off them with its continuous and perfect execution.
 Performing it severally throughout the day, trying to increase the holding time is a good way to practice it.

 If you are a beginner or simply do not have the core strength yet to perform the basic plank, you can start off with a bent-knee plank before you build up to the regular one.
 If a regular plank gets too easy for you, that is if you can hold it for more than two minutes easily, you can consider looking into other tougher variations, for example, lifting one leg up or lifting one arm up.

-In summary, the plank exercise can be used as part of a nutrition plan like the 2 days flat belly fix to help tighten and tone the belly muscles, ultimately reducing belly fat and defining the shape of your abdomen muscles beneath your skin.
+In summary, the plank exercise can be used as part of a nutrition plan to help tighten and tone the belly muscles, ultimately reducing belly fat and defining the shape of your abdomen muscles beneath your skin.
 Though this exercise strengthens the core, it works best and hand in hand with eating healthy and watching your calories to ensure the best results.